Hydronic Baseboard Heating History: 1950 to Present

 Aesthetics

-As mentioned before, hydronic baseboard heat isn't known for being nice to look at.Ā Initially, the focus of hydronic baseboard heating was primarily on functionality rather than aesthetics.
+As mentioned before, people don't consider hydronic baseboard heat nice to look at.
+Initially, the focus of hydronic baseboard heating was primarily on functionality rather than aesthetics.

-The baseboard units were often made of simple, utilitarian materials like metal.
-However, in recent years, there has been a growing demand for more visually appealing baseboard designs that complement home interiors.
+Manufacturers often made the baseboard units from simple, utilitarian materials like metal.
+Recently, there has been an increase in the desire for baseboard designs that look nice with home interiors.

 When he found that no such solution existed, he went to work creating it himself.
 Thus Baseboarders was born.
-Not only was it a simple was to replace the cover only, but t comes in several different designs and colors to spruce up the look of the baseboard heater.
+Replacing the cover of the baseboard heater with different designs and colors to give it a fresh look is easy.

 Today we offer four different styles of baseboard heater covers, each designed to retrofit even the oldest installations.